 Types of Communication Context

 The most common five types of communication contexts are intrapersonal, interpersonal, group, public, and mass communication.
+The additional contexts of communication are verbal and nonverbal communication settings.

 Example of Context in Communication

-For example, Emu talks to her husband informally and feels very comfortable.
+For example, Elly talks to her husband informally and feels very comfortable.
 Therefore, the social context has been designed from this communication process, and it is also an interpersonal context as they communicate face to face.

 2. Sender in Communication